azzaea/admixture/README.md

 case, it is necessary to set input **T**.
 For an explanation of T, see function **update.q.sparse.approx**.

-The **cg** parameter controls the M-step update for the F matrix.
-When cg = FALSE, the allele frequencies are updated using the standard M-step solution.
-When cg = TRUE, the standard M-step update is adjusted using conjugate gradient with the Hestenes-Stiefel update formula.
-I've found that this sometimes improves convergence of the EM iterates.
+Input argument "method" specifies which turboEM algorithm to use.
+For now, only the "em" and "squarem" algorithms are allowed.
+See **help(turboem)** for more details.

 Finally, **mc.cores** is the input to mclapply specifying the number of cores to use in the multicore versions of the E and M-steps.

 #### Value

-The return value is a list with two elements:
+The return value is a list with three elements:

 **F**, the p x K matrix of population-specific allele frequency estimates;